MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 The Defender for Servers plan in Microsoft Defender for Cloud integrates endpoint detection and response (EDR) protection for supported machines.
 Defender for Servers:

-- **Integrates Microsoft Defender for Endpoint EDR capabilities**: Defender for Servers integrates natively with [Microsoft Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide Defender for Endpoint EDR protection capabilities for machines connected to Defender for Cloud.
+- **Integrates Microsoft Defender for Endpoint EDR capabilities**: Defender for Servers integrates natively with [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide EDR capabilities for machines connected to Defender for Cloud.
 - **Assesses whether machines are running an EDR solution**: Defender for Servers Plan 2 can agentlessly scan connected machines (Azure VMs and AWS/GCP machines) to check whether they have an EDR solution installed and running.

 > [!NOTE]
-> - Agentless scanning for EDR solutions replaces use of the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) to collect machines data.
+> - Agentless scanning for EDR solutions replaces the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)), which was previously use to collect machine data.
 > - The MMA is set to retire in August 2024.
 Scanning using the MMA will be deprecated in November 2024.